ojodecielo/SQL_project_udacity/README.md

 Distribution of family movies per rental duration quartile within each category.
 The query lists the family-friendly film category, each of the quartiles, and the corresponding count of movies within each combination of film category for each corresponding rental duration category.
 See Slide 3.

+### Query 4
+How many rental orders did each store process?
+We compare the two rental stores in their count of rental orders during every month for all the years we have data for.
+See Slide 4.

 ## Source database
 Available under [link](http://www.postgresqltutorial.com/postgresql-sample-database/).